 My immediate favorite was the Gloriosa, if for no other reason than her name.

 When the employee warned us that one of the bells was going to sound, we waited in anticipation.
-Prepared to not be startled, I still jumped when the bell clanged loudly right in front of us.
+Prepared to not be startled, I still jumped when the Gloriousa clanged loudly right in front of us.

-Once we’d visited the bell room, we were enjoying the company of the minster’s friendly and engaging employee so much that we ended up following him on a personalized tour all the way to the top.
+Once we’d visited the bell room, we were enjoying the company of the minster’s friendly and engaging employee so much that we ended up following him on a personalized tour all the way to the top!

-Returning to the spiral staircase, we climbed, and climbed, and climbed – finally reaching the third gallery.
+Returning to the spiral staircase, we climbed, and climbed, and climbed – finally reaching the Third Gallery.
 This is the very uppermost portion of the spire with the final staircase leading to the very top.

 I wouldn’t have thought it possible, but the staircase of the third gallery is even narrower than the stairs below.

 When we did, it became an acrobatic challenge – a three-step process of wrapping your arms around the central spiral in an intimate embrace, standing on tiptoe with one foot, and hanging the other foot and the rest of your body out over empty space while passersby inched past along the outer wall.

 Pointing out areas of newer construction in town, our “tour guide” told us about a single day during WWII that devastated Ulm.

-On December 17th, 1944, 330 Allied planes dropped nearly 1500 tons of bombs on the city, reducing it to rubble.
+On December 17th 1944, 330 Allied planes dropped nearly 1500 tons of bombs on the city, reducing it to rubble.
 In less than 30 minutes, over 80% of the city center was destroyed, hundreds were killed, and thousands were left without homes.

 Every year on December 17th at 7:15 pm, the Gloriosa rings through the city for 15 minutes as a reminder of that horrible night.

 Turning to the south, it was a relief when the discussion turned to a lighter topic: Fisherman’s Quarter along the Danube.
 As early as the year 854, craftsmen such as fishermen, leather artisans, and shipbuilders lived in this quarter, which at the time was the heart of medieval Ulm.

 Thanking our unofficial tour guide before parting ways, we descended the tower stairs, arriving at the bottom in considerably less time than it’d taken us to reach the top.

-Ulm offers several other notable sites not to miss while you’re in town.
-If you have some time after visiting Ulm Minster, walk the short distance to the Fisherman’s Quarter, where you can hopefully catch a glimpse of the famousSchiefes Haus – the “Most Crooked Hotel in the World” – according to the Guinness Book of Records.
+Make sure to walk the short distance to Fisherman’s Quarter, where you can catch a glimpse of the famousSchiefes Haus – the “Most Crooked Hotel in the World,” according to the Guinness Book of Records.

 Even if you don’t see the hotel, the Fisherman’s Quarter is unbelievably charming.
 You can spend hours wandering the narrow streets, admiring the architecture and dreaming about life along the cobblestone-lined canals.

 Meeting up with Helen’s boyfriend, the six of us had dinner at an Italian restaurant in the Fisherman’s Quarter.
-Splurging because of the “normal” prices, Travis and I both ordered full-on large pizzas and drinks, a rarity for us.
+Splurging because of the “normal” prices, Travis and I both ordered the largest pizzas they had, plus drinks!